Visit Prague by train - the old town square

 Option 3, London to Prague using the Brussels-Berlin Nightjet

-Similar in timing & convenience to option 2, but using the new Brussels-Berlin Nightjet sleeper train which starts running 3 days a week from 10 December 2023.
-The Nightjet has some sleepers with en suite toilet & shower, and is due to become daily from autumn 2024.
+Similar in timing & convenience to option 2, but using the new Brussels-Berlin Nightjet sleeper train which started running 3 days a week in December 2023.
+The Nightjet has some sleepers with en suite toilet & shower.

 London ► Prague Tuesdays, Thursdays, Saturdays